nodiscc/xsrv/docs/installation/server-preparation.md

 ### Domain names

-Clients (and the controller) must be able to resolve the server's IP address by its ([Fully Qualified Domain Name](https://en.wikipedia.org/wiki/Fully_qualified_domain_name)).
-Separate domain or subdomain names are required for each service/application.
+The controller must be able to resolve the server's _host name_ ([Fully Qualified Domain Name](https://en.wikipedia.org/wiki/Fully_qualified_domain_name)).
+Separate domain/subdomain names are required for web applications.
 Point `A` or `CNAME` DNS records to the public IP address of your server using a public [domain name registrar](https://en.wikipedia.org/wiki/Domain_name_registrar), a [free subdomain service](https://freedns.afraid.org/domain/registry/) or your [private DNS resolver](PFSENSE.md#dns).

-By default the following subdomains are required (if corresponding roles are enabled):
+By default the following subdomains are configured (if corresponding roles are enabled):

 ```bash
 ***.CHANGEME.org # host name in the inventory/playbook